bochinchero/decred-pub/StakedValue/StakeValuations.md

 ![Staked Realised Value](./5_StakeRealisedValue.PNG)

 The Staked Realised value behaves very much like the lower band for the Market Value.
-In sharp sell-offs, the value locked into governance and security of the network acts as the psychological bottom for stakeholders.
+During sharp sell-offs, the value locked into governance and security of the network has acted as a psychological bottom, the point of maximum pain, where the buyers of last resort step in.

 Using the Staked Realised Value as a basis, two unit price models can be derived: